hyperledger/hyperledger/README.md

 ## Principle of least power

-Hyperledger is built around the principle of least power.
+Quantumledger is built around the [principle of least power](http://blog.codinghorror.com/the-principle-of-least-power/).
 The data structure with the least power imaginable is a POJO.
 It is understood by any developer and almost any platform and more-or-less interchangable with any JSON structure and can be understood by any modern JSON-based API.

 ## Simple query API